ZEUS: Zero-shot Embeddings for Unsupervised Separation of Tabular Data: Details of synthetic data generation process

-We use three types of probabilistic models to generate data from a category: \begin{enumerate} \item \textbf{Gaussian}.
-The continuous features of each cluster follow a multivariate Gaussian distribution with carefully constructed means and covariance matrices.
-Cluster means are placed with a minimum Wasserstein-2 distance constraint to ensure adequate separation between clusters and to prevent trivial overlap cases.
-The exact minimum distance value varies between 0.5 and 1.0 and is randomly selected for each component independently in order to promote data diversity.
-The covariance structure for each Gaussian is generated through eigendecomposition, with eigenvalues sampled from a predefined range of $[0.005, 0.05]$ to control the shape and orientation of the clusters.
-Additionally, to guarantee the presence of both full-rank Gaussians in higher dimensions and degenerate ones in lower dimensions, extra conditions are introduced to narrow the range of eigenvalues.
-These constraints are activated with probabilities of 0.25 and 0.2, respectively.
-The process of constructing Gaussian mixture is incremental.
-Starting with a mixture containing $k$ components, the addition of a new cluster involves initially placing it at position 0 and then shifting it in a randomly chosen direction until the distance requirement is satisfied.
+The exact minimum distance value $T$ varies between 0.5 and 1.0 and is randomly selected for each component independently in order to promote data diversity.
 This entire approach allows us to model a variety of cluster geometries, from spherical to highly elongated elliptical shapes. \item \textbf{Categorical}.
-We also incorporate categorical features alongside continuous ones by sampling from categorical distributions that are biased toward certain categories for each cluster.
-To generate these varied categorical probability patterns, we use the Dirichlet distribution.
-The resulting categorical variables are then converted to one-hot encoding and combined with the continuous features, producing mixed-type datasets that more closely resemble real-world tabular data.
+To enrich the generated data, we incorporate categorical features alongside continuous ones by sampling from categorical distributions that are biased toward certain categories for each cluster.
+To produce these varied categorical probability patterns, we use the Dirichlet distribution.
 The probability of including categorical features is controlled by a $categorical\_chance$ parameter, set to 0.3.
-Up to 3 categorical variables may be added, each having between 2 and $max\_categories$ possible values, defined as 5 . \item \textbf{NN transformed}.
+Up to 3 categorical variables may be added, each having between 2 and $max\_categories$ possible values, defined as 5.
+The resulting categorical variables are then converted to one-hot encoding and combined with the continuous features, producing mixed-type datasets that more closely resemble real-world tabular data. \item \textbf{NN transformed}.
 To create more complex, non-linearly separable cluster structures, we apply transformations to the numerical features using random neural networks with 3 to 6 layers.
 These transformations map the original data through several non-linear operations while preserving cluster identity information, producing datasets with more challenging decision boundaries.
 Following the approach of Invertible Residual Networks~\cite{behrmann2019invertibleresidualnetworks}, we constrain the spectral norm of each transformation layer to be less than 1.
 In addition, standardization is applied between residual layers to ensure more stable transformations.
-To help preserve cluster separability, we append one-hot vectors encoding the component identity of each data point to the numerical variables before passing them through the random neural network.
-After the transformation, these extra dimensions are removed using PCA, restoring the data to its original dimensionality.
+To help preserve cluster separability, we append one-hot vectors indicating the component identity to the numerical variables before passing them through the random neural network.
+After the transformation, these extra dimensions are removed using the PCA algorithm, restoring the data to its original dimensionality.
 This comprehensive approach enables the simulation of intricate, non-linear data manifold structures often presented in real-world clustering problems without introducing degenerate configurations. \end{enumerate}